mitshell/corenet/README.md

 ```

 No other interfaces are supported by corenet (no interface to S-GW, P-GW, HSS,
-no support for GTPC or Diameter interfaces, ...).
+no support for GTP-C or Diameter interfaces, ...).